Abortion Health & Safety Checklist

 - Foul-smelling vaginal discharge.1

-If you cannot check each of the boxes, take some time and make sure that you have done everything necessary to prepare for this procedure.
+If you cannot check each of the boxes in our abortion health & safety checklist, take some time and make sure that you have done everything necessary to prepare for this abortion procedure.
 If you arrive at the clinic and you are not comfortable with what is going on, you are free to leave.
 At no point can the clinic detain you.
-If you are frightened and feel that you cannot leave call the police immediately.
-If someone is forcing you to have an abortion and you are in immediate danger please call 911.
-If someone is pressuring you or threatening you, call 911 and contact The Justice Foundation at 210-614-7157.
+If you are frightened and feel that you cannot leave, call the police immediately.
+If someone is forcing you to have an abortion and you are in immediate danger, please call 911.
+If someone is pressuring you or threatening you, call 911 and contact The Justice Foundation.